open-telemetry/semantic-conventions/docs/database/database-metrics.md

 ### Metric: `db.client.operation.duration`

 It captures the total time taken by an Azure Cosmos DB operation.
-This metric follows the common [db.client.operation.duration] (#metric-dbclientoperationduration)b definition.
+This metric follows the common [db.client.operation.duration](#metric-dbclientoperationduration) definition.

 This metric SHOULD be specified with [`ExplicitBucketBoundaries`](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.35.0/specification/metrics/api.md#instrument-advisory-parameters)